michelderu/wikipedia-pulsar-astra/README.md

 ## How to run the application

 ### Create a virtual environment in your project's root directory
-> When your Astra Streaming tenant is based on 2.11, you need to use Python 3.8 to build the function packages.
+> When your Astra Streaming tenant is based on 2.11, you need to use Python 3.8 to build the function packages in case you decide to change the source code.
 ```bash
 python3.8 -m venv .venv
 source .venv/bin/activate